KNOW YOUR RIGHTS AND HOW TO PROTECT THEM

 - Access to the supplies needed to do your job at no cost to you

 - Consistent, non-discriminatory procedures for making appointments and evaluations

 - 6 weeks of parental accommodation following the birth or adoption of a child

-- and most important, enforcement with a legally binding grievance procedure…
+- Contract enforcement with a legally binding grievance procedure

 2. How the Grievance Procedure Works

 Grievance Committee members have been trained to interpret the contract, and they evaluate when to file grievances on behalf of graduate employees.
 Filing a grievance simply involves contracting administrators to discuss and resolve workplace issues.
 The committee works with administrators according to the following steps:

 - Immediate supervisor: “Unit Executive Officer” (UEO) (often department head)